-Richard Bolton Urban Cities and Landscape painter
+Urban Cities and Landscape Painter

 ROMANTIC CITIES AROUND THE WORLD

 James McNeill Whistler (July 1834-1903), an American artist, spent most of his life in Victorian London.
-Throughout the 1860s and 1870s, Whistler was drawn to the bustling and rapidly changing urban neighbourhood surrounding Battersea Bridge – and, of course, to the River Thames that meander through in the heart of London.
+Throughout the 1860s and 1870s, Whistler was drawn to the bustling and rapidly changing urban neighbourhood surrounding Battersea Bridge – and, of course, to the River Thames that meanders through the heart of London.

 EXPLORING THE ICONIC SIGHT OF VENICE

 My Sculptures have allowed me to meet members of The Royal Family, which has always been an exciting and enjoyable experience.